Responding to a Chargeback

 How do I dispute the chargeback?

 We recommend two steps to dispute the chargeback.
 First, please gather any and all documentation you have between you and your customer leading up to the chargeback.
 This can include email correspondence, signed contracts, or any other written documentation.
 Each chargeback has a deadline to respond.
-Typically, a Visa or MasterCard transaction will allow for a 30 day response window while American Express allows for a 20 day response window.
+Chargeback response periods vary by card network, with most schemes allowing a window between 7 – 30 days to submit a rebuttal.

 The second step is to contact the customer and notify them that you have received the chargeback notification.
 If the chargeback was a mistake on their part, they should notify their bank that they will allow the charge to go through.